yext/edward/docs_src/content/_index.md

 type: index
 ---

-A command line tool for managing local instances of microservices.
+Edward is a command line tool for managing local instances of microservices.

 Edward will build and launch groups of services in your development environment with just a single call to `edward start`.
 No more long rows of Terminal tabs!

+<script type="text/javascript" src="https://asciinema.org/a/105889.js" id="asciicast-105889" async></script>

 Services run in the background, and you can follow the logs for a single service as and when you need with `edward log`